 simply confirms that Werner is an artist for whom the words convention and predictability have no meaning.

 come as a surprise, given that Werner literally wrote the book (Effortless Mastery

 ) on channelling one's technical knowledge into a consistently fresh approach.
 Lawn Chair Society

 's rhythm sectionbassist Scott Colley and drummer Brian Blade.
 By enlisting trumpeter Dave Douglas and saxophonist Chris Pottertwo artists who have on their own recordings been exploring paths of technology integrated with improvised musicWerner has built a quintet quite literally capable of anything.
 And it's a good thing, because Lawn Chair Society

 attempts to cover a lot of stylistic and textural ground.

 Electronic sounds bubble underneath and, occasionally, come to the surface on tracks like "Lo's Garden," whose theme could easily be transposed into a straight-ahead context if it weren't for Colley's staggered support and Werner's fluidly abstract lines.
 The post-Herbie Hancock funk of "New Amsterdam" is equally elastic, with Blade's busy groove propelling it forward even as, midway through, the time suddenly shifts into a visceral swing.

-Kenny Werner: piano, keyboards, computer; Dave Douglas: trumpet, cornet; Chris Potter: tenor sax, bass clarinet; Lenny Picket: wooden flute (9); Scott Colley: bass; Brian Blade: drums.
+Kenny Werner: piano, keyboards, computer; Dave Douglas: trumpet, cornet; Chris Potter, tenor saxophone, bass clarinet; Scott Colley: bass; Brian Blade: drums; Lenny Pickett, wooden flute.